vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 * I did not get consistent patterns regarding the relationship with time of day etc.

+### Non-pain "tangible" symptoms that were present

+* More burping than usual (LEGIT): The burping seemed to reduce quite a bit toward the later period, around 2024-08-12.

+* Occasional flatulence, generally very small amounts (LEGIT): The flatulence did not have a particularly bad smell.
+The level of flatulence also dropped around the week of 2024-08-12.

+* Audible abdominal activity in some mornings (LEGIT): This again dropped quite a bit around the week of 2024-08-12.

+* For the first two weeks or so, off-and-on symptoms of some reflux, such as slight throat soreness, slower healing time from / greater propensity for mouth injuries.

+### Other semi-tangible symptoms

+I have occasionally, during high heat when I sweat a lot, sensed an "onion smell" / "peas smell".
+This doesn't necessarily correlate with the pain itself (the smell may have been more pronounced on my best days, though I'm not too sure).
+As it's difficult to be sure of smells, I don't count this quite as a tangible thing.
+But it might be suggestive of particular theories, as discussed later.

 ### Wellness fluctuation over time